lfangssc/Sagemaker_DeepAR/README.md

 ![ ](download2.png?raw=true "Title")

-## Forecasting on Walmart scales of 2660 different departments of 45 different stores
+## Forecasting on Walmart sales of 2660 different departments of 45 different stores
 In order to further test the power of DeepAR, Walmart sales data are used.
 The dataset comes from a Kaggle competition that Walmart uses to recruit talents who can successfully forcast future sales from a larege amount of histroical time series of more than 2500 different departments from 45 differnt Walmart stores.
 The data can be downloaded [Walmart Recruiting - Store Sales Forecasting](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

 Walmart also provided additional features to improve predicion accuracy, the features are